yetanothermasterylearning/git/02. Git Introduction/readme.md

 - create a Github(sharable) link
 - provide access(operations) permission to edit the files or upload new files

-### Types of version control systems? ###
-#### Centralized Version Control Systems (CVCS) ####
-- a central server that stores the entire codebase and version history.
-Developers check out files from the central repository, make changes locally, and then commit the changes back to the server.
-- Best suited for projects which run on a Datacenter
-- e.g: Concurrent Versions System (CVS), Apache Subversion (SVN).

-#### Distributed Version Control Systems (DVCS) ####
-- each developer has a complete copy of the codebase, including its full history, on their local machine.
-This allows for more decentralized and independent development.
-Developers can commit changes locally and synchronize them with other repositories when needed.
-- e.g: Git, Mercurial.

 ### Git terminology ###
 #### Repository ####
 - It's like a folder contains a project's files and meta data like file's version history